A Perfect Day in Middleton

 MORNING: Fuel up with a cinnamon bun or breakfast skillet from Prairie Café and Bakery, or grab something from Scooter’s drive-through on your way to Pheasant Branch Conservancy.

-PHEASANT BRANCH: Hop in the car for a very short drive to any of the access points of Pheasant Branch Conservancy — 519 acres of beautiful, protected conservancy land.
-All Middleton parks and conservancy lands are free — no permits required.
-For a relatively short but beautiful hike, we suggest beginning with parking by the historical marker at 4865 Pheasant Branch Road and hiking up to Frederick’s Hill with beautiful views of the area, including a Native American effigy mound.
+PHEASANT BRANCH: Hop in the car for a very short drive to any of the access points of Pheasant Branch Conservancy — 549 acres of beautiful, protected conservancy land.
+All Middleton parks and conservancy lands are free — no permits are required.
+For a relatively short but beautiful hike, we suggest beginning with parking by the historical marker at 4865 Pheasant Branch Road and hiking up to Frederick’s Hill with beautiful views of the area, including a Native American effigy mound and the Wisconsin State Capitol.

-Another easy access point is Orchid Heights Park (3960 Valley Ridge Road), which has public restrooms, seating, tables, grills and more.
+Another easy access point is Orchid Heights Park (3960 Valley Ridge Road), which has public restrooms, seating, tables, grills, and a scenic 3.5-mile loop through the Conservancy.
 It’s the perfect place to have a picnic!
 You can pick up supplies at the Metro Market or Willy Street Co-op grocery on your way to the park.

-On the south side of the conservancy is a beautiful bridge on Pheasant Branch Creek Corridor Trail that is often photographed.
+On the south side of the conservancy is a beautiful bridge that is often photographed along the Pheasant Branch Creek Corridor Trail.

 Bird watching: Are you a birder?
 Pheasant Branch Conservancy is home to more than 200 different species of birds.

 Bike trails: Looking for a bike trail in Middleton?
-There are trails throughout the conservancy and by Pleasant View Golf Course.
+There are trails throughout the conservancy and on the west side of town at 4351 Schwartz Road.
 Check out more here.
 See and download a map here.

 Looking for a smaller park?
 Playground equipment?
 Dog parks?
 Click here.